 MEET OUR TEACHERS

-Our university trained team of highly qualified and dedicated music teachers excel both in the field of teaching as well as performance.
-Below are just a few of the many teachers offering music lessons in the Conejo Valley and San Fernando Valley.
-Whether you are looking for beginner music lessons for your kids, or are an adult wanting to improve your skills, our instructors are ready to help you now!
+Our team of highly qualified and dedicated professional musicians excel both in the fields of teaching as well as performance, songwriting, recording and music production.
+Below are just a few of the many teachers offering music lessons and professional music services with Music School To Go.

-We are serious about high quality instruction and bringing music to all lives.
+We are serious about high quality instruction and professional music services, and bringing music to all lives.
 Our teachers hold at least one university degree in music.
-In addition, our instructors are carefully selected and we believe we have assembled the very best music teachers our community has to offer.
+In addition, our team is carefully selected and we believe we have assembled the very best music teachers and professional musicians our community has to offer.

-Each one of our Music School To Go teachers on staff receive thorough background checks and go through an extensive interview process.
-The safety and security of our students is very important to us — and it should be important to you.
+Each one of our Music School To Go teachers receive thorough background checks and go through an extensive interview process.
+The safety and security of our clients is very important to us, and it should be important to you.

-Jason Sulkin, Founder of Music School To Go
+Jason Sulkin, Owner and Founder of Music School To Go

 Sonoma State University, B.A. in Music Performance